Ongoing book sale at the Library

 Volunteers make the sale possible.
-We need and appreciate your help with set-up (Monday, May 15 to Wednesday, May 17), the sale itself (Thursday, May18 to Saturday, May 20) to clean-up (the morning of Monday, May 22).
+We need and appreciate your help with set-up (Monday, May 11 to Wednesday, May 13), the sale itself (Thursday, the 14th to Saturday, the 16th) and to clean-up (the morning of Monday, May 18).
 Please call Katie Allnutt at (971) 322-7933 to schedule your preferred job and time slot.
 Volunteers get two free books of their choice for each shift.

 Dealer alert: Friends volunteers have screened book donations and library discards and removed some of them for sale online.